sammdu/cssu-purefacts-fall-2022-samm-du/README.md

 ### 3.1.3.
 Processing Centroids

-The centroids returned from clustering are not necessarily part of the input dataset.
+The centroids returned from clustering are not part of the input dataset.
+We must find input data points that are closest to these centroids as points that represent their region ("reps"), in order to form the final output.

+[Nearest neighbors algorithms](https://scikit-learn.org/stable/modules/neighbors.html#nearest-neighbors) are well suited for this task, as it tries to find k input points closest to a given set of reference points.
+The `Skikit-Learn` library [provides such a function](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html#sklearn-neighbors-nearestneighbors).
+For our purpose, we find the 1 nearest neighbor from the input data to each of the computed centroids, which we return as representatives.

 ## 3.2.
 Point Coverage Efficacy Evaluation

 ### 3.2.1.
 Visual Inspection

 In the following plots:

 -   dark gray points are input data
 -   blue points are floating-point centroids
 -   red points are input points chosen as representatives, which are closest to the blue centroids

 For the Graph-Disconnect algorithm, the radius is chosen to be `6000`, and branching factor is chosen to be `180`.

 #### Scatter Plots for N=10

 <table>
 	<tbody>
 		<tr>